The 65 Best Games on Steam [March 2021]

 In Bethesda and id Software’s reboot of the classic first-person shooter, Doom takes players back to Hell for a fast-paced, action-packed FPS title that is everything you could ever want from the genre.
 The game begins on Mars, as the unnamed space marine works towards killing every demon summoned to the red planet.
 Unlike Doom 3, which put the action in a slower-paced horror title, Doom returns to a fast-moving shooter, a game designed around being as bloody and ruthless as possible.
 Everything you love is here, from the chainsaw mechanic to the classic shotgun players know and love, with a brand-new combat system that is designed around the player being as vicious and bloodthirsty as possible.
-Doom's biggest problem comes from its multiplayer, but an upcoming sequel, Doom Eternal, might look to rectify that when it releases sometime in the upcoming future.

 Dota 2 is the perfect game on Steam for anyone looking for a competitive title to sink hours into.
 Developed by Valve, Dota 2 is free-to-play without frustrating microtransactions, can be played endlessly online, runs on nearly any modern gaming computer, and is easy to learn but so incredibly difficult to master, giving players a reason to keep coming back again and again.
 As one of the leading MOBAs online, Dota 2 is no longer in the hottest competitive scene in gaming (a title that eventually moved to survival games, hero shooters, and most recently, battle royales).
 But if you haven’t tried Dota 2 or any other MOBA available online, you deserve it to yourself to give this genre a shot.
 From its ultra-high competitive scene to the diehard eSports arena that scene mega-large prize pools of cash for players looking to compete, Dota 2 is a must-have game on Steam.

 This list isn’t shy on RPGs, but by all accounts, the newest Dragon Quest adventure is one of the best you can buy.
 The first mainstream Dragon Quest game to come to consoles and PC since 2004’s Dragon Quest VIII (Dragon Quest IX was on the DS; Dragon Quest X was an MMO exclusive to Japan), Dragon Quest XI follows the unnamed protagonist at 16 years old, a young man who grew up in a quiet town with an unassuming life.
 That all changes when he discovers his true fate: he’s the reincarnation of a hero that once saved the world, and must once again put in his efforts to become that hero once more.
 Setting off across the region of Erdrea, the hero you control will be joined by friends and faced down by foes as he makes his way through the world.
-This is a huge game, a traditional RPG that doesn’t reinvent the wheel, but sticks with the tried-and-true Dragon Quest formula.
+This is a huge game, and a traditional RPG that doesn’t reinvent the wheel, but sticks with the tried-and-true Dragon Quest formula.

 For some, this pick is a no-brainer; for others, picking New Vegas over Fallout 3 or Fallout 4 is an insult to the series.
 In all seriousness, we found New Vegas to be the best of the FPS-era of Fallout, the closest to the original titles and the best of the bunch, Fallout 2.
 Developed by legendary RPG maker Obsidian, a company founded by ex-Black Isle Studios devs after the closure of that studio (the original team behind Fallout).
 There are plenty of things to love (and hate) about New Vegas, but a lot of it comes down to the writing.
 Obsidian is known as an excellent RPG maker, partly for their writing team led by Chris Avellone (who has now left the company), and the writing shines here.
 From quests to improved gameplay, there’s plenty for any lover of the series, from Fallout diehards to RPG fanatics, to enjoy.
 As a bonus, the game regularly goes on sale for just a couple bucks.